 Petty street crime does occur, and valuables left unattended on beaches, in rental cars or in hotel rooms are vulnerable to theft.
 There has been an increase in crime in Antigua, including violent crimes.
 However, this increase has not, for the most part, affected visitors to the island.
 Visitors to Antigua and Barbuda are advised to be alert and maintain the same level of personal security used when visiting major U.S. cities.

-Young female travelers in particular are urged to take the same precautions they would when going out in the United States, e.g. to travel in pairs or in groups if they choose frequenting Aruba’s nightclubs and bars, and if they opt to consume alcohol, to do so responsibly.
+Young female travelers, in particular, are urged to take the same precautions they would when going out in the United States, e.g. to travel in pairs or in groups if they choose to frequent Aruba’s nightclubs and bars, and if they opt to consume alcohol, to do so responsibly.

 The Bahamas has a high crime rate; however, areas frequented by tourists during the day are not generally prone to violent crime.
 Visitors should exercise caution and good judgment at all times and avoid high-risk personal behavior, particularly after dark.
 Most criminal incidents tend to take place in a part of Nassau not usually frequented by tourists (the "over-the-hill" area south of downtown).
 Violent crime has increased in these areas and has become more common in areas frequented by tourists, including the main shopping thoroughfare in Nassau, as well as in more recently developed residential areas.